 If you regularly snack on sugary junk foods during work hours or when watching shows at night, take a moment to consider why you’re eating these foods.
 Are you genuinely hungry, or are you dehydrated and thirsty?
 Maybe you’re just eating out of boredom or habit.

-However, it can help minimize your intake of some high-carb whole foods, such as potatoes, whole wheat bread and pasta, and rice.
+That said, it can help to minimize your intake of some high-carb whole foods, such as potatoes, whole wheat bread and pasta, and rice.
 Try cutting the typical serving size of these foods in half and adding in chickpeas, beans, and pulses for extra lean protein, or choose a simple green salad (without the sugary dressing!) for extra phytonutrients.